 A key measure for creating a low traffic future is to redesign our roads, streets and junctions to be people-friendly places, where children can play, neighbours can socialise, people of all ages and abilities can get around safely and easily by walking and cycling, and where high-streets and street-life can thrive without being choked by exhaust fumes.

-This section considers what needs doing to create a safe and attractive environment for walking and wheeling [N.B.
-“Wheeling” includes the use of any mobility aid which can be used without requiring a driving licence], then for cycling, then what both groups need to benefit from safe streets and lanes, and concludes with behaviour change measures to boost walking and cycling, particularly among the groups who could most benefit from the physical activity but who are least likely to take up cycling and walking without encouragement and support.
-[N.B.
-This para may not be needed depending on whether there is another navigation route to the subheadings]
+This section considers what needs doing to create a safe and attractive environment for walking and wheeling [N.B. “wheeling” includes the use of any mobility aid which can be used without requiring a driving licence], then for cycling, then what both groups need to benefit from safe streets and lanes, and the principles of network planning for all forms of active travel.
+It then considers the importance for active travel of well-maintained roads and paths (especially local streets), before concluding with behaviour change measures to boost walking and cycling, particularly among the groups who could most benefit from the physical activity but who are least likely to take up cycling and walking without encouragement and support.
+The role of cycle hire schemes is covered in the section on public, shared and community transport.

 Walking and wheeling